-I regularly conduct public and private demonstrations of my roulette computers.
+We sometimes conduct public group demonstrations .
 This is to give people a better understanding of its capabilities, and to openly address false claims from unscrupulous sellers of other devices.
-Below are parts of a 4 hour public demonstration.
-I don't release the entire 4-hour recording because it would be an enormous download, and it is better to show just the most important parts.
+Below is the most relevant part of a 4 hour public demonstration.
+This is the part after which the maximum accuracy of the computer is achieved, and betting is simulated.

-Confirming the wheel has not been modified: This is video where the wheel was disassembled to show the wheel was not tampered with to cheat.
+Confirming the wheel has not been modified: The wheel was disassembled to show it hasn’t been tampered with.

 Video 2: Basic application on latest John Huxley Mk7 Wheel with Velstone Ball Track